RobP910/ai-case-study/README.md

 [Palladyne AI](https://palladyneai.com/) formally known as [SARCOS](https://www.sarcos.com/)
 Salt Lake City, UT

-* When was the company incorporated?
+When was the company incorporated?
-While Palladyne AI has only recently (March 2024 [^1]) been introduced to the World, SARCOS has been around since 1983.[^2]
+### While Palladyne AI has only recently (March 18th, 2024 [^1]) been introduced to the World, SARCOS has been around since 1983.[^2]

-* Who are the founders of the company?
+Who are the founders of the company?
-SARCOS was originally founded by [Stephen Jacobsen](https://en.wikipedia.org/wiki/Stephen_Jacobsen).
-Then, sometime between 2015 and 2016, Ben Wolfe became CEO.[^2]
-Ben was CEO during the rebranding that changed SARCOS's name to 'Palladyne AI Corp.'
+### SARCOS was originally founded by the late [Stephen Jacobsen](https://en.wikipedia.org/wiki/Stephen_Jacobsen).
+Sometime between 2015 and 2016, Ben Wolfe became CEO.[^2] Ben has been the CEO during the rebranding that involded the name changed from 'SARCOS Technology and Robotics Corp.' to 'Palladyne AI Corp.'

-* How did the idea for the company (or project) come about?
+How did the idea for the company (or project) come about?
-The name change came about mostly thru neccessity as the former company (SARCOS Technology and Robotics Corp.) was failing to meet most of its expectations.
-The new name reflects the company's narrowed focus on commercializing the artificial intelligence and machine learning software that it has been developing since 2020. [^1]
+### The name change came about mostly thru neccessity as the former SARCOS company was failing to meet most of its shareholders expectations.
+The new name reflects the company's newly narrowed focus on commercializing the artificial intelligence and machine learning software that it has been developing since 2020. [^1]

-* How is the company funded?
+How is the company funded?
 How much funding have they received?
-[Palladyne AI](https://palladyneai.com/) will be trading as NASDAQ:[PDYN](https://www.msn.com/en-us/money/watchlist?tab=Related&id=bzx4pr&ocid=ansMSNMoney11&duration=1Y&src=b_secdans&relatedQuoteId=bzx4pr&relatedSource=MlAl) effective April 8th, 2024.[^1] They have under $40 Million in cash for development and operating costs.
+### [Palladyne AI](https://palladyneai.com/) will be trading as NASDAQ:[PDYN](https://www.msn.com/en-us/money/watchlist?tab=Related&id=bzx4pr&ocid=ansMSNMoney11&duration=1Y&src=b_secdans&relatedQuoteId=bzx4pr&relatedSource=MlAl) effective April 8th, 2024.[^1] They currently have just under $40M in cash.

 ## Business Activities

-* What specific problem is the company or project trying to solve?
+What specific problem is the company or project trying to solve?
+###

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?
 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)
 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)